Human Services: Pre-Social Work Option - Formerly Social Work Option – Major #7633

 Introduction to Sociology

-Basic concepts, theoretical approaches, and methods of sociology.
-Analysis and explanation of social structure, culture, socialization, the self and social interaction, group dynamics, institutions, deviance, stratification, social change, social problems, and global dynamics.
+Part 2: This course also includes the analysis and explanation of social structure, socialization, the self and social interaction, deviance, stratification, social problems, and global dynamics.
 (A, CSU, UC, Cal-GETC)

 Sociology of Rape